 The fellow has protected time 1-2 days per week for pursuing research and other academic interests.
 In addition, the Health Studies Department presents weekly clinics related to research topics (e.g., design, implementation, statistical analysis, manuscript preparation, grants procurement, etc.), open to fellows.
 It is expected that the fellow, under the mentorship of the faculty, will design, implement, analyze and publish in abstract and manuscript form, one research project.

 Naida Cole, M.D., Assistant Professor, Chief, Section of OB Anesthesia

 Chad Dean, M.D., Assistant Professor, Associate Program Director

 P. Allan Klock, M.D., Professor

-We have filled the fellowship position for July, 2020.
-We will begin accepting applications for the July, 2021 position in January, 2020.
+We have filled the fellowship position for July, 2021.
+We will begin accepting applications for the July, 2022 position in January, 2021.
 If interested, you will need to register with the San Francisco Match.
-Please submit the Obstetric Anesthesiology Common Application (https://soap.org/wp-content/uploads/2018/04/application-f-o-a.pdf) along with your three letters of recommendation (one which is from your Program Director).
-Please be sure to include your USMLE and In-Training Exam scores on your application.
+Please submit the Obstetric Anesthesiology Common Application (https://www.soap.org/assets/docs/application-f-o-a.pdf) along with your three letters of recommendation (one which is from your Program Director).
+Please be sure to include your USMLE, In-Training Exam and Basic exam scores on your application.
 Send the completed application to Theresa Cumming at TCumming@dacc.uchicago.edu.
-Please address questions concerning the fellowship to the Program Director Jennifer Hofer, MD at email@example.com.
+Please address questions concerning the fellowship to the Program Director Barbara Scavone, MD at email@example.com.
 We look forward to hearing from you!